nishant-jain/Notes/python/primer.md

 Python supports the pair of operators // and % to perform the integral calculations, with expression 27 // 4 evaluating to int value 6 (the mathematical floor of the quotient), and expression 27 % 4 evaluating to int value 3, the remainder of the integer division
 Bitwise operators

-For the rest, read chapter 1.
-This is too tedious and too basic.
 This is till section 1.3 of the book “Data structures and algorithms in python” by goodrich, tamassia and goldwasser.
-Will add stuff to tech notes which is something I don’t know/or find really important.